 All of the C4FM radios can communicate through a WIRES-X node, but the newly released FTM-3200DR can't initiate or drop a connection.

 VE7RSI was the first System Fusion repeater anywhere in the Vancouver/Victoria/Seattle area.
 However, as of May 9 2015, there were at least 10 of them operating nearby.
 By December of 2015, there were over 30 operational in between Seattle WA and Whistler BC.
+By early 2017, there were over 40 C4FM repeaters in the vicinity.
 As of July 1 of 2016, there were 1252 System Fusion repeaters listed at repeaterbook.com.
 By October, that number was up to 1418.
+By November 10 2017, there were over 1833 C4FM repeaters in the world.
+That date, there were also 30 C4FM repeaters in BC alone, and 44 in Washington state.

 This is an incomplete list of nearby System Fusion